How a deaf and speech-impaired rape survivor was able to give testimony in a Mumbai court

 When she was sure about what the woman was saying, she would articulate the sentences in Hindi to the court, to be put on record.

-Translating in court was one thing, but building a rapport with the survivor was equally crucial.
-Shaikh knew she had to get to know the survivor and get her to open up to be as accurate as possible when translating.
+Interpreting in court was one thing, but building a rapport with the survivor was equally crucial.
+Shaikh knew she had to get to know the survivor and get her to open up to be as accurate as possible when interpreting.
 The process, no doubt, affected her.

 But there were also times when no language – neither spoken nor signed – was required.
 When the accused was brought face to face with the survivor in court, she started crying.
 All Shaikh did was put an arm around her to calm her down.